-Spain’s election drama: Sanchez likely to be PM again, after Catalan deal
+Spain election drama: Sanchez wins backing for new term after Catalan deal

 What will Sanchez’s likely re-election mean for Spain’s domestic future and foreign policies?

-Public hostility towards the amnesty bill is suggested by a recent poll which indicated that 70 percent of the Spanish electorate oppose the legislation.
+Public hostility towards the amnesty bill is suggested by a recent poll which indicated that 70 percent of the Spanish electorate opposes the legislation.
 The judiciary, too, has signalled its opposition, meaning that simply passing the bill in parliament might not be enough for Sanchez to fully make good on his pledge.

 However, on the international front, a newly re-elected Sanchez is unlikely to soften his criticism of Israel’s military action in Gaza.
-On Wednesday, the leftist leader condemned the Jewish state for its “indiscriminate killing of Palestinians” in the enclave – and vowed to “work in Europe and in Spain to recognise the Palestinian state”.
+On Wednesday, the leftist leader condemned the Jewish state for its “indiscriminate killing of Palestinians” in the enclave – and promised to “work in Europe and in Spain to recognise the Palestinian state”.

-In contrast to the likes of the US, the UK and Germany, Sanchez also called for an end to the massacre of Palestinians in Gaza where more than 11,300 people have been killed by Israeli airstrikes in retaliation for the Hamas attack on southern Israel on October 7.
+In contrast to the likes of the United States, the United Kingdom and Germany, Sanchez also called for an end to Israel’s bombardment of Palestinians in Gaza where more than 11,300 people have been killed by Israeli air strikes following Hamas’s deadly attack on southern Israel on October 7.

 “We demand an immediate ceasefire on the part of Israel in Gaza and strict compliance with international humanitarian law, which today is clearly not respected,” he said.

-Dowling, author of the 2022 book, Catalonia: A New History, told Al Jazeera that a second-term Sanchez government would also continue to be part of a “mainstream Europe” which has sought “to isolate the far-right”.
+Andrew Dowling, a reader in Hispanic studies at Cardiff University and author of the 2022 book, Catalonia: A New History, told Al Jazeera that a second-term Sanchez government would also continue to be part of a “mainstream Europe” which has sought “to isolate the far right”.

 “Spain is very much a mainstream political actor within a European context,” said the academic.
 “And also plays a very important role with North Africa and the Arab world.
 And also, for reasons of culture and history, with Latin America.
 So those are the kind of axis of Spanish foreign policy.”